octobercms/docs/markup-templating.md

 ## Filters

-Filters act as modifiers to variables for a single instance and are applied using a *pipe symbol* follow by the filter name.
+Filters act as modifiers to variables for a single instance and are applied using a *pipe symbol* followed by the filter name.

     {{ 'string'|filter }}